supertestnet/utxo-dealership/README.md

 - [ ] ensure that only "fresh sats" show up for sale (currently it is just a coinswap tool, it doesn't ensure only coinbase utxos are sold)

+- [ ] add a "certified pre-owned" section where bitcoiners can buy coinjoined utxos

 - [ ] release it on mainnet

 # Version with a better ui